openapi-processor/openapi-processor-spring/docs/index.md

 ---

 # openapi-generatr-spring
+{: .no_toc }

 a simple [OpenAPI][openapi] interface only code generator for [Spring Boot][springboot].
+{: .mb-6 }

+Note that the generatr is still in an early state and not all features are completely implemented.
+(November 2019)
+{: .note .info .mb-6}

+## table of contents
+{: .no_toc .text-delta }

+1. replaced by toc
+{:toc}

+## Latest Version

+See the [maven repository][bintray]{:target="_blank"}.

+## Releases

+See the [release notes][generatr-releases]{:target="_blank"}.

 ## Features

-- generates only Java interfaces and Java model classes (get/set pojos) for all defined endpoints and schemas to allow (nearly) full control of the endpoint implementation.
+- <span class="label label-green">partially implemented</span> generates only java interfaces and java model classes
+  (get/set pojos) for all defined endpoints and schemas to allow (nearly) full control of the endpoint implementation.
 It does not generate any other file.

-  implemented
-  {: .label .label-green }

-- interfaces and models are implemented & compiled by your project.

-- gradle support by using the [openapi-generatr-gradle][generatr-gradle] plugin.

-  implemented
+  - <span class="label label-red">caveat</span> property names in the openapi description must be java compatible.
+The generatr does not yet generate a `@JsonProperty` name to map the api name to a java property name.

+  - <span class="label label-red">caveat</span> limited parameter support:
+     - <span class="label label-green">done</span> query parameters, i.e. `in: query`
+     - <span class="label label-red">todo</span> path parameters, i.e. `in: path`
+     - <span class="label label-red">todo</span> header parameters, i.e. `in: header`
+     - <span class="label label-red">todo</span> cookie parameters, i.e. `in: cookie`
-  {: .label .label-green }
+{: .mb-5 }

-- simple & flexible type mappings with generic support (one level) to map schemas defined in the openapi.yaml to existing java classes.
-For example to map the openapi `array` type to different Java collections or to map paging parameters and results to Spring types like `Page<>` & `Pageable`.
+- <span class="label label-green">partially implemented</span> simple & flexible type mappings with generic support
+  (one level) to map schemas defined in the openapi.yaml to existing java types.
+For example to map the openapi `array` type to different java collections or to map paging parameters and results to Spring types like `Page<>` & `Pageable`.

   it is possible to define the mapping globally or for a specific response or parameter or even only for a specific endpoint.

-  partially implemented
+  - <span class="label label-red">caveat</span> the mapping can be defined at all levels but is not yet honored at all places.
+{: .mb-5 }

+- <span class="label label-green">implemented</span> gradle support via [openapi-generatr-gradle][generatr-gradle] plugin.

+  - <span class="label label-red">caveat</span> the gradle plugin is currently the only option to run the generatr.
-  {: .label .label-green }
+{: .mb-5 }

-- add additional parameters to an endpoint which are not defined in the openapi description.
+- <span class="label label-yellow">planned</span> add additional parameters to an endpoint which are not defined in the openapi description.
 For example to pass a `HttpServletRequest` to the endpoint implementation.

-  planned
-  {: .label .label-yellow }

-- handle multiple responses by generating one endpoint method for each response content type.
+- <span class="label label-yellow">planned</span> handle multiple responses by generating one endpoint method for each response content type.

-  planned
-  {: .label .label-yellow }

-- WebFlux support, may need its own generatr.
+- <span class="label label-yellow">planned</span> WebFlux support, may need its own generatr.

-  planned
-  {: .label .label-yellow }

-- the generated code is nicely formatted.

-  planned
-  {: .label .label-yellow }
+- <span class="label label-yellow">planned</span> nicely formatted source code by running a code formatter.

 - the generated code does not use swagger annotations.
 There is no need to generate the documentation from the code when the code is generated from the documentation (i.e. an openapi.yaml).

+The generated source code has to be included in a project to compile it.
+This is easily done with the [openapi-generatr-gradle][generatr-gradle] plugin.
+See [Using Gradle][docs-gradle].
+{: .note .info .mb-6}

 ## License